 A study of the chief features of the Romantic writings of the early nineteenth century, with special emphasis on Wordsworth, Coleridge, Byron, Shelley, and Keats.

 ENGL-510-Victorian Literature

-A study of English literature from 1832 to 1900 in major writers such as Tennyson, Browning, Arnold, Carlyle, Swinburne, and sophisticated arguments.
-It also seeks to broaden awareness of career paths and professional development opportunities.
+A study of English literature from 1832 to 1900 in major writers such as Tennyson, Browning, Arnold, Carlyle, Swinburne, and Rossetti.

 ENGL-511-Introduction to English Graduate Studies